-

-Chinese tea Shu Puer 2005 "Menghai Gongting" (2005年勐海宫廷, "Imperial from Menghai")
+Chinese Shu Pu'er tea 2005 "Menghai Gongting" (2005年勐海宫廷, "Imperial from Menghai")

-Features of the Menghai Region
+Characteristics of the Menghai region

 What is "gunting"?